If you build positive student-teacher relationships, your students will be more likely to pay attention to you, and there will be fewer disruptions.

 Each student in your classroom, regardless of academic or developmental level, should receive individualized assistance at some point.

-The struggling students need it the most; gifted children need to be challenged, but the average learner also needs one-on-one guidance to reach his or her full potential.
-Make time to offer individualized support before or after class, or during lunch or recess.
+The struggling students need it the most; gifted children need to be challenged, but the average learner also needs one-on-one guidance to reach their full potential.
+Make time to offer individualized support before or after class or during lunch or recess.

 Walking around the room while students are engaged in their schoolwork or group projects also provides an excellent opportunity to help students.
-In addition to administering quizzes and exams, this is an effective way to discover students’ strengths and weaknesses and assist them to overcome obstacles.
+In addition to administering quizzes and exams, this is an effective way to discover students’ strengths and weaknesses and help them overcome obstacles.

-By making time for each and every student, not only will you be able to help them academically, you will be able to connect with them on a more personal level as well.10 ways to improve student-teacher relationships to optimize learning. #teaching #education Click To Tweet
+By making time for each student, not only will you be able to help them academically, you will be able to connect with them on a more personal level.10 ways to improve student-teacher relationships to optimize learning. #teaching #education Click To Tweet

 7. Maintain an open-door policy.